Illegal Search and Seizure Explained

 Unconstitutional Police Procedure in Arizona Drug Arrests

 In many Arizona drug cases, police procedure will come into question.
-If you have been arrested and charged with possession of drugs, and police have been less than meticulous in respecting your Fourth Amendment right to privacy, a good criminal defense attorney may be able to have any illegally obtained evidence against you thrown out.
+If you have been arrested and charged with possession of drugs, and police have been less than meticulous in respecting your Fourth Amendment right to privacy, a good criminal defense lawyer may be able to have any illegally obtained evidence against you thrown out.

 Making a Case for Fourth Amendment Violations